mbarkhau/markdown-katex/CONTRIBUTING.md

 Slightly less common but good to run before doing `git push`.

-- `make test`: Run unitests on all supported interpreters after installing using `python setup.py install`.
+- `make test`: Run unittests on all supported interpreters after installing using `python setup.py install`.
 This tests the code as the users of your library will have installed.
 - `make citest`: Run `make test` but inside a docker container, which is as